-EDF 2085 (formerly EDG 2701 or EDG 2085) - Teaching Diverse Populations
+EDF 2085 - Teaching Diverse Populations

 This course explores the demographics of today's society, prejudice and its foundations, concepts of culture, the roots of diversity and commonality, exceptionalities, barriers to cultural understanding and dealing with diversity in the classroom.
 The course will involve 15 hours of field experiences.